andreasmhallberg/andreasmhallberg.github.io/_posts/2017-03-03-stretchable-kashida-and-arabic-text-justificiation-in-latex.md

 ## Introduction

 A paragraph with even left and right margins is said to be *justified*.
-In texts in the Latin alphabet, this is achieved in two ways: a)&nbsp;by hyphenating long words where they appear at the end of a line, and b)&nbsp;by varying the space between words.[^microtype] In the Arabic script  there is no hyphenation; words cannot be broken up in two, making justification of paragraphs is more difficult.
+In texts in the Latin alphabet, this is achieved in two ways: a)&nbsp;by hyphenating long words at the end of a line, and b)&nbsp;by varying the space between words.[^microtype] In the Arabic script  there is no hyphenation; words cannot be broken up in two, making justification of paragraphs more difficult.
 What Arabic has, though, that the Latin script lacks, is the ability stretch out the connecting lines between letters.
 In typed text, this is done with a character called *kashida* (`U+0640`).
-It is a line at the baseline, similar in shape to the underscore, and it connects to adjacent letters.
-The word كبير (*kabīr* 'big'), for instance, could be written with a few kashidas to make it take up more space (كبيـــــر).
+It is a line at the baseline, similar in shape to the underscore, connecting to adjacent letters.
+The word كبير (*kabīr* 'big') could for instance be written with a few kashidas to make it take up more space (كبيـــــر).
 This can be used to justify the text.

 There are two problems with this.
 First, a line can only be lengthened by a multiple of the width of the kashida in the typeface.
 For example, if the kashida is 5&nbsp;pts wide, the line could be lengthened by 5&nbsp;pts by adding a kashida somewhere, or by 10&nbsp;pts by adding two.
 But it could not be lengthened by 7&nbsp;pts.
 Second, the lengthening can only be applied at certain points in certain words on the line.
 The lengthening cannot be evenly distributed across the line, making for an uneven appearance of the words.
 See for example the excerpt below from the novel *Yūtūbiyā* by Aḥmad Xālid Tawfīq.[^utopia] Here, kashidas have been added to the last couple of words at the end of lines to fill up the left margin.
 This is common practice, but it makes for an unattractive and uneven page.